jadijadi/lpic1book/content/1024_use_debian_package_management.md

 apt-get dist-upgrade
 ```

-Note: as most other tools, you can configure the default configs at `/etc/apt/apt.conf` and there is a program apt-config for this purpose.
+Note: like most other tools, you can configure the default configs at `/etc/apt/apt.conf` and there is a program apt-config for this purpose.

 ### Reconfiguring packages

-Debian packages can have _configuration actions_ which will take after after the package is installed.
+Debian packages can have _configuration actions_ which will take after the package is installed.
 This is done by `debconf`.
-For example tzdata will ask you about the timezone settings after you installed it.
-If you want to *reconfigure* a package which is already installed, you can use the `dpkg-reconfigure`:
+For example, tzdata will ask you about the timezone settings after you installed it.
+If you want to *reconfigure* a package that is already installed, you can use the `dpkg-reconfigure`:

 ```text
  dpkg-reconfigure tzdata